ShammiAnand/restful-go-server/README.md

-# RESTful CRUD API Service in Go using chi/v5
+# RESTful CRUD API Service in Go using net/http and GORM